rmcwhae/koodo-prepaid-promo-scraper/readme.md

 SES_LOCATION=
 ```

-Ensure sender/recipient addresses exist SES and are verified.
-The lambda execution role will also required SES permission.
+Ensure sender/recipient addresses exist in SES and are verified.
+The lambda execution role will also require SES permission.

 ### Automation

-Using AWS Cloudwatch Events, I set an events rule to run this Lambda function every day, with the following input (Constant [JSON text]):
+Using AWS EventBridge, I set a rule to run this Lambda function every day, with the following input (Constant [JSON text]):

 ```
 {   "url": "https://www.koodomobile.com/prepaid-plans",   "words": "bonus" }